Jump to content

 • Compromises a client or server host subjecting it to remote control.

-When reporting an exploit, please provide as much detail as possible, Including the environment used (e.g. Windows XP Service Pack 2, Nvidia 6800 etc ) and the complete reproduction case.
+When reporting an exploit, please provide as much detail as possible, including the environment used (e.g. Windows 11 version 23H2, NVIDIA GeForce RTX 3080 6800, etc) and the complete reproduction case.
 Linden Lab offers a L$10,000 bounty for each previously unknown exploit that can be verified.
 Please report issues as soon as they are discovered!

 Filing issues

-Warning: The SEC project (and security mailing list) is ONLY for reporting security exploits that might compromise a Residents identity or the Second Life Grid.
+The security mailing list is ONLY for reporting security exploits that might compromise a Residents identity or the Second Life Grid.
 All other requests including account issues and account security via this address will not be addressed.

 Finding log files